haasr/mqtttasky_groupme/README.rst

 | In cipher block chaining (CBC), plaintext blocks get XORed with
 | previous ciphertext blocks prior to the encryption process.
 That
 | is why it is referred to as block chaining, because each ciphertext
-| block depends on ever processed plaintext block at each that moment.
+| block depends on every processed plaintext block up to that point.
 | This preserves the integrity of the data
 | (`Block cipher mode of operation, 2020 <https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)>`_).
 |